lemire/fastrand/README.md

 ## Changing the seed and multiple streams

 - You can change the seed with a function like `pcg32_seed`.
 The seed determines the random values you get.
+Be mindful that naive seeds (e.g., `int(time.time())`) can deliver poor initial randomness.
+A few calls to `pcg32()` may help to boost the improve the randomness.
+Or else you may try a better seed.

 - If you need to produce multiple streams of random numbers, merely changing the seed is not enough.
 You are better off using different increments by calling the `pcg32inc`.
 The increments should all be distinct.
 Note that the least significant bit of the increment is always set to 1 no matter which value you pass: so make sure your increments are distinct 31-bit values (ignoring the least significant bit).